Munaaf786/App-Store-Page/README.md

 ### Completion Instructions

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionality added</summary>
 <br/>

-The app have the following functionalities
+The app has the following functionalities

 - Initially, the **Social** tab is active and the apps with **Social** as their category are displayed
 - When a value is provided in the search input